-Under this wise control unwelcome children will be unknown, and the brand of selfish desires and indulgence will no longer be impressed upon the infant mind.
-Future generations, understanding the law of spiritual growth and mastery, will certainly give us children that shall, in power and achievement, be superior to any heretofore known to the world.
+Under wise control unwelcome children will be unknown, and the brand of selfish desires and indulgence will no longer be impressed upon the infant mind.
+As future generations understand the law of spiritual growth and mastery, their children will be superior in power and achievement to any heretofore known.